 Constant right upper quadrant pain that can radiate to the right shoulder.
-Cholecystitis pain typically persists for more than six hours compared to the intermittent right upper quadrant pain of biliary colic.
-Nausea, vomiting, and fevers are also often reported.
+Pain typically persists for more than six hours, in contradistinction to the intermittent right upper quadrant pain of biliary colic.
+Nausea, vomiting, and fever are also often reported.

 - gallstone obstruction of the gallbladder neck or cystic duct

 - inflammation from chemical injury of the mucosa by bile salts

 - reactive production of mucus, leading to increased intraluminal pressure and distention

 - increased luminal distention restricting blood flow to the gallbladder wall (gallbladder hydrops)

 - increasing wall thickness from edema and inflammatory changes

 - secondary bacterial infection in ~66% of patients

 Ultrasound (US) is the preferred initial modality in the investigation of right upper quadrant pain.
 It is more sensitive than HIDA scintigraphy 4 and CT in the diagnosis of acute cholecystitis, and more readily available.